This is an easy recipe for classic Southern Pimento Cheese.

 Southern Pimento Cheese

-- One 8-ounce block of sharp Cheddar cheese, grated (about 2 cups)
+- One 8 ounce block (about two cups) sharp Cheddar cheese, grated

-- One 8-ounce block of mild Cheddar cheese, grated (about 2 cups)
+- One 8 ounce block (about two cups) mild Cheddar cheese, grated

 - 3 tablespoons mayonnaise